 By flight.

-The nearest airport is an hour outside of Puno in Juliaca from where you can take a shared taxi or bus to Puno.
+The nearest airport is an hour outside of Puno in Juliaca.
+From the airport, you can take a shared taxi or bus to Puno.

 By Ferry.